 - Being a loner and lacking close friends outside of the immediate family

-- Incorrect interpretation of events, such as a feeling that something which is actually harmless or inoffensive has a direct personal meaning
+- Incorrect interpretation of events, such as a feeling that something that is actually harmless or inoffensive has a direct personal meaning

 - Peculiar, eccentric or unusual thinking, beliefs or mannerisms